Some Curious Facts About Morality

 “ With morality, we correct the mistakes of our instincts, and with love we correct the mistakes of our morals .”

 Some curious facts about morality

 In terms of morality, the old maxim could be said to apply: “Tell me what you brag about and I’ll tell you what you lack.”
 This was confirmed in a study conducted by Dr. S.J Reynolds which was published in the Journal of Applied Psychology.
-The research was carried out with 230 postgraduate students, who were asked to morally define themselves.
+He conducted the research with 230 postgraduate students, who he asked to morally define themselves.
 Afterward, their behavior was closely monitored.